temporalio/documentation/docs-src/typescript/cancellation-scopes.md

 <!--SNIPEND-->

-Alternatively, the preceding can be written as:
+Alternatively, the preceding can be written as the following.

 <!--SNIPSTART typescript-cancel-a-timer-from-workflow-alternative-impl-->